 The first type of search campaign every online store owner should have is branded search campaigns.
 Bidding on branded keywords allows you to target people who are actively searching for your brand, and because there is less competition, for less budget.
 Additionally, branded keywords will help you dominate SEO and PPC pages, give you more control over your brand messaging, increase visibility and keep your competitors from bidding on your brand.

-Every eCommerce brand should run branded search campaigns, regardless of the type of store you have or the size of your business, and prioritize them.
+Every eCommerce brand should run branded search campaigns, regardless of the type of eCommerce store you have or the size of your business, and prioritize them.

 5. Competitor Search for eCommerce